-In an article entitled “The only thing that matters” Andreessen also highlights a few points:
+In an article entitled “The only thing that matters” Andreessen popularized the term:

 At any given startup, the team will range from outstanding to remarkably flawed; the product will range from a masterpiece of engineering to barely functional; and the market will range from booming to comatose.